-- You can begin communicating by putting together a written list of issues and go through each one and negotiate on what the most practical solution would be to resolve each issue.
+- You can begin communicating by putting together a written list of issues and going through each one and negotiating on what the most practical solution would be to resolve each issue.
 You want to seek common ground.

 - Be prepared to put aside your issues.
 Forgive, accept the situation for what it is and focus on the fact that you are working together for the benefit of your parent(s).

 - Create a list of “duties” assigned to each sibling.
 This can help to avoid some future problems or misunderstandings.
 For example, one care provider can be assigned to take a parent to doctor’s appointments.
 Tailor the list to each person’s strengths.

 - If your parent is not suffering from later stages of dementia or Alzheimer’s, include them in the conversation.
 You want to know what they want, and what are their needs.